pampamondalIIT/OpenInApp_Assignment/README.md

     Install dependencies
     Start the server: node intro.js

-API Documentation

-Detailed API documentation and usage examples are provided in the API_DOCS.md file.
-Demo

-For a quick demonstration of the project, refer to the video demonstration provided in the demo folder.
+For a quick demonstration of the project, refer to the video demonstration provided in the google drive link.
 Technologies Used

     Node.js
     Express.js
-    MongoDB
     Twilio API

 Contributors

-    Your Name
+Pampa Sow Mondal